 Got thin long locks?
 First of all, to boost finely textured strands you need a volumizing mousse, a thickening spray, and a dry shampoo.
 You don’t necessarily have to use all three at once, but any combination will help your hair from falling flat.
 Big, babelicious curls and a bit of backcombing are also a great option that works wonders to maximize your style.

-Before your next hair appointment, check out these pictures of hairstyles for long thin hair:
+Before your next hair appointment, check out these pictures of gorgeous and easy hairstyles for long thin hair:

 Long Length Thin Hair

 A long-length thin hair is doable without looking stringy.
 In handling long thin hairstyles, make sure to ask your stylist for minimal layering and to keep a blunt cut.
 If you would like a little face-framing feature, you can add some layers from the mid-length down to get more movement and shape.

 Long Front Layered Cut with Wispy Bangs